openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 Note that more options will be added as development progresses.

-The default math backend for the PALISADE build is Backend 2 (basic fixed-maximum-length big integers).
+The default math backend for the OpenFHE build is Backend 2 (basic fixed-maximum-length big integers).
 This default can be changed on the CMake command line by setting the MATHBACKEND variable.
 For example, to select backend 6 (high performance fixed integers based on the GMP and NTL libraries), use ``-DMATHBACKEND=6`` on the CMake command line.

 Detecting Local Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-PALISADE detects most of the capabilities of the target machine.
+OpenFHE detects most of the capabilities of the target machine.
 It uses the machine's capabilities and the values of the user options to create header files that are used to control the build.
-These files are placed in the src subdirectory of the CMake build tree, and are included in the PALISADE install.
+These files are placed in the src subdirectory of the CMake build tree, and are included in the OpenFHE install.

 As of release 1.10.0, ``src/core/config_core.h`` is used to control the build of the core component, and any library code that depends on it.
 Future developments will expand this to other components.

 Third-Party Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-PALISADE uses some third-party components from Google for testing and benchmarking, and it uses a third-party serialization library called CEREAL.
-These libraries are git submodules under PALISADE and are fully integrated into the build.
+OpenFHE uses some third-party components from Google for testing and benchmarking, and it uses a third-party serialization library called CEREAL.
+These libraries are git submodules under OpenFHE and are fully integrated into the build.

 Turn on NTL/GMP (Only for Advanced Users)
 *********************************************

-By default PALISADE builds without external dependencies.
+By default OpenFHE builds without external dependencies.
 If you wish to use the NTL/GMP implementation of BigInteger/BigVector, you can [install GMP and NTL manually](Instructions-for-installing-GMP-and-NTL) and run cmake with ``-DWITH_NTL=ON``.
 The complete command is

 ::

     cmake -DWITH_NTL=ON ..

-We have tested PALISADE with GMP 6.1.2 and 6.2.1, and NTL 10.5.0 and 11.4.4.
+We have tested OpenFHE with GMP 6.1.2 and 6.2.1, and NTL 10.5.0 and 11.4.4.
 Please note that a regular binary install (using tools like `apt-get`) will not work as special compilation flags need to be passed.
 See [Installation of GMP and NTL](Instructions-for-installing-GMP-and-NTL) for further details on the manual installation.

 Note the performance w/o and w/ NTL is almost the same for all schemes/operations.
 NTL is used only for multiprecision integer arithmetic (the latter only when the MATHBACKEND variable is set to 6).
 Most of the crypto operations are executed using native arithmetic (by employing RNS procedures), and do not use these higher-precision capabilities.